rsonger/software-engineering-lab/_posts/2026-05-20-the_matrix.md

 Our triangle's shape will be taller than it is wide so that we can see its orientation as it rotates around the screen.
 Since the camera is located at the origin, we would not be able to see the triangle if it was also on the $z=0$ plane.
-So we move the triangle in front of the camera by setting its intial model matrix to a translation matrix that moves the triangle down the $z$-axis to $z=-5$.
+So we move the triangle in front of the camera on the $z$-axis to $z=-5$ by setting its intial model matrix to a translation matrix.

 The movement speed is set to units in world space.
 This means that the greater the distance between the object and the camera, the slower it appears to move.